Flying kite at British seaside

-[NEW] GEM3D: Generative Medial Abstractions for 3D Shape Synthesis
+GEM3D: Generative Medial Abstractions for 3D Shape Synthesis

 Dmitry Petrov, Pradyumn Goyal, Vikas Thamizharasan, Vladimir G. Kim, Matheus Gadelha, Melinos Averkiou, Siddhartha Chaudhuri, Evangelos Kalogerakis

-SIGGRAPH 2024 (under review)
+SIGGRAPH 2024 (conference track)

 ANISE: Assembly-based Neural Implicit Surface rEconstruction